Ilian88/Parking-Lot/README.md

 ## Database
 * Database should be installed and configuration put in the "src/main/resources/application.yml" accordingly
+* Currently, using postgres database
+* At start database will be empty, only user one user is populated(mentioned above)

+## Build tool
+* Gradle is used as a build tool

 ## Endpoints
 * Vehicle enters in parking